|Satellite photo: Hurricane Emily, 18 July|

 NEW YORK, 18 July 2005 - Hurricane season has begun in the Caribbean.
 Grenada was struck last week by Hurricane Emily, which inflicted heavy damage along the island’s North-eastern coast - in particular, the two Northern parishes of St Andrews and St Patrick’s, and the outlining islands of Carriacou and Petite Martinique.

 UNICEF was quick to respond to the disaster.
-Medical supplies, collapsible water containers and oral rehydration salts, counted among the emergency materials sent to the island, nearly thirty six hours after the hurricane struck.
-Most of the damage affected the agricultural and housing sectors.
-Homes and buildings were destroyed by the strong winds and flooding.
+Medical supplies, collapsible water containers and oral rehydration salts, among the emergency materials sent to the island, thirty six hours after the hurricane struck.
+Most of the damage affected the agricultural sector.
+Homes and buildings were also destroyed by the strong winds and flooding.

 To this day, the country is still recovering from last year’s hurricane season.
 Ten months ago, Hurricane Ivan, devastated the island’s entire infrastructure – schools, housing and crops – were wiped out by the storm.